GlitchyZorua/windows93-code-archive/Win9Arc/README.txt

-Archived by litevx
+Archived by litevx.

-orginal named "Win9Arc"
+You can find scripts, and css theme for windows 93